 Rock Springs is a short, historic trail in the Mojave National Preserve.
 This one-mile loop trail is located about 11 miles down Cedar Canyon Road (the dirt road through the center of the park).
-When we were there the road was in great condition for a 2WD car.
-I cannot imagine that is always the case, so make sure to check before you commit to it if you do not have a high clearance car.
-This trail helps visitors to see the historical human side of this 1.6 million acre park.
-Here is the info.
+When we were there, the road was in excellent condition for a 2WD car.
+I can’t imagine that is always the case, so make sure to check before you commit to it if you do not have a high clearance car.
+This trail helps visitors to see the historical human side of this 1.6 million acre park, here is the info.

 - 1 mile long

 When you arrive, you will feel like you have left California and are now in the Australian Outback, it is green in some areas but overall has a terrain that is much like the plains.